 Thanks to H.E.
 Abdirahman Sheikh Ibrahim: The Minister of Fisheries, Marine Resources and Environment of the Transitional Federal Government of Somalia who provided encouragement, kind assistance and moral support in the preparation of the MEDA.
 Dr. Ahmed Mohamed Iman: The Director-General of the Ministry of Fisheries, Marine Resources and Environment of the Transitional Federal Government of Somalia and ASCLME National Focal Point for Somalia, for the coordination of ASCLME Project activities in Somalia and also for organizing meetings to discuss various drafts of MEDA.
-Mr. Ali Salad Sabriye (ASCLME Data and Information Coordinator): The ASCLME National Coordinator for Somalia and Technical Advisor of the Ministry of Fisheries, Marine Resources and Environment of the Transitional Federal Government of Somalia for managing and coordinating data and information collection and analysis and also for consolidating contributions received from various experts.
-Mr. Sabriye is also thanked for organizing all meetings to discuss the MEDA.
+Mr. Ali Salad Sabriye (ASCLME Data and Information Coordinator): The ASCLME National Coordinator for Somalia and Technical Advisor of the Ministry of Fisheries, Marine Resources and Environment of the Transitional Federal Government of Somalia for managing and coordinating data and information collection and analysis and also for organizing to discuss the MEDA.
 Mr. Daahir Mohamed Burale - Fisheries Sector Coordinator of the FAO-Somalia and Mr. Jorge Torrens - FAO Somalia Fisheries Specialist for their valuable assistance and kind support during data and information collection process.